by Pastor Tim Burt

 People that feel abandoned are often mad at those whom they think should have been there for them.
-If they don’t turn that around, they seem to eventually become bitter and mad at the whole world!
-Jesus was in that spot.
-His heart and attitude was different from how we might be tempted to respond.
-Here’s how he did.
+And that is a problem!
+If they don’t turn that around, they open themselves to becoming bitter and that can often lead to being mad at the whole world!
+I know that sounds extreme and people would seldom admit it, but the truth is, when you feel disappointed by those you love, life and people in general can become a dissapointment.
+And this is when you must remember that Jesus was in that spot.
+His heart and attitude was different from how we might be tempted to respond so we must learn from Him rather than cave into our emotions!

 One day Jesus was teaching his disciples that there would shortly be an attack on His life.
 He foretold them that when this happened, His disciples would run, scatter and abandon Him.
 Jesus wasn’t saying this to make them feel guilty.
 It was just the opposite.
 He was saying it to free them up so they wouldn’t feel overcome with guilt.
-He understood what it was like to be human, to be attacked, and to be fearful.
-Jesus told them that even though it looked like He would be alone at the most horrendously awful time of His life, He wouldn’t be.
+He understood what it was like to be us—to be attacked and to be fearful and hope others would protect us or stand by our side and comfort us in our time of need.
+Jesus would have loved that too!
+Jesus told them that even though it looked like He would be alone and abandoned at the most horrendously awful time of His life, He wouldn’t be.
 Let’s read…

 Jesus told them that a) they’d scatter leaving Him alone; b) that He wouldn’t be alone —His Heavenly Father would be with Him; and c) He said He was telling them so they’d have peace through this difficult time while feeling helpless to help Jesus.
 Finally He told them, this is the way of life on earth and hardships happen, but, they should have confidence—Jesus has overcome all this and He has a plan of redemption for their lives.
 He told them that He’d be with them always!
 Matthew 28:20 (KJV) “…I am with you always, even unto the end of the world.
 Amen.”